4th Quarter classes begin the week of March 20, 2026.

 Day(s): Thu

 Science Synergy is a multi-disciplinary exploration that helps students discover the connections between scientific fields, emphasizing the interrelated nature of modern science.
 It offers a hands-on approach to the natural and physical sciences while integrating key concepts from biology, physics, chemistry, geology, and astronomy.
 Students will build a strong foundation in scientific understanding while applying critical thinking and scientific inquiry needed to succeed in middle and high school sciences.
 Each quarter centers around a unifying theme that reinforces essential principles and lab skills.
-In Chemistry Connections, students will delve into the properties of matter, focusing on elements, compounds, and chemical reactions.
-Through hands-on activities and guided inquiry, students will gain a practical understanding of atomic structure and the periodic table.
+Environmental Explorer brings together Earth and space sciences.
+Students will study Earth’s layers, plate tectonics, rocks, minerals, and fossils before expanding their view to the cosmos.
+By examining the solar system, stars, and galaxies, students will explore humanity’s place in the universe and the ongoing pursuit of space exploration.
 A lab fee of $20.00 is due payable to the instructor on the first day of class.
 Topics in this Series: Biology Basics (Quarter 1),Physics Fundamentals (Quarter 2), Chemistry Connections (Quarter 3), and Environmental Explorer (Quarter 4)

 12:00 pm-12:55 pm